chroma-core/chroma/examples/deployments/render-terraform/README.md

 ### 4. Check your public IP and that Chroma is running

-> Note: It might take several minutes for the instance to boot up
+> Note: It might take couple minutes for the instance to boot up

 Get the public IP of your instance (it should also be printed out after successful `terraform apply`):